padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

 end
 ```

-And run the migrations again: `$ padrino rake db:migrate`
+And run the migrations again: `$ padrino rake sq:migrate`

 Our database now has the appropriate associations and validations.